 Step 10: Reporting and Analysis

-Generate detailed AR reports to assess performance and identify improvement areas.
+Generate detailed AR reports to assess performance and identify improvement areas across the entire cycle of accounts receivable.

 Best Practices for an Effective Accounts Receivable Process Cycle